 The waterfall is the "home" of the winter swimmers group: Świeradowskie Morsy.
-Every winter you can meet here lovers of ice baths who cordially invite you to swim together.
+Every winter this will be the place where you can meet lovers of ice baths who cordially invite you to swim together.

 A Major attraction of Czerniawa is Czarci Młyn (Devil’s Mill).
 This extraordinary structure is the heritage of a characteristic construction of the Silesian and Czech borderland.
 It dates back to 1890 and is still equipped with an original plant.
 Everyone visiting this place may see how millers used to work on the turn of the 19th and 20th century.

-No-one knows whether they had to sign a pact with the devil to get to know the secret of baking, but they say deuces and devils often visit the mill.
+No-one knows whether they had to sign a pact with the devil to get to know the secret of baking, but folktales state deuces and devils often visited the mill.
 To secure oneself against the evil powers, it is recommended to pet the lions which guard the entrance.

-Visitors may tour the unique collection of the Devil’s Mill while eating a chunk of homemade bread baked in the mill according to the traditional recipe in an oven which is over 100 years old.
+Visitors may tour the unique Devil’s Mill while munching on a chunk of homemade bread, baked in the mill according to the traditional recipe and in an oven which is over 100 years old.

-The Świeradów-Zdrój Gondola Lift is a must stop for all winter sports lovers.
+The Świeradów-Zdrój Gondola Lift SKI&SUNis a must stop for all winter sports lovers.

-Gondola lift opened it gates in 2008 and it is able to lift up to 2,400 people per hour.
+The Gondola lift opened it gates in 2008 and it is able to transport up to 2,400 people per hour.
 Thanks to the solutions implemented by its designers and constructors, it lives up to the highest standards in terms of comfort. Świeradów Zdrój Gondola Lift operates all year round.
-In the winter season it makes it easier and exciting to perambulate powdered peaks, whereas in summer it makes mountain getaway possible to both hikers and tourists on bikes.
+In the winter season it makes it easier to access the powdered peaks, whereas in summer it makes mountain getaways possible to both hikers and tourists on bikes.

 Świeradów-Zdrój Traditional "Cure House" (in Polish: Dom Zdrojowy) was built on the site of the former ‘spring House’ (in Polish: Dom Źródlany), a building dating from 1781 which was destroyed in a fire on December 14th, 1895.
 It was rebuilt by the Schaffgotsch family, the previous owners of the town, and in 1899 opened its doors to the first patients.